-POLICYMolecular testing using the PathFinderTG® system is considered investigational for all indications including the evaluation of pancreatic cyst fluid and of suspected or known gliomas.
+POLICYMolecular testing using the PathFinderTG® system is considered investigational for all indications including the evaluation of pancreatic cyst fluid, suspected or known gliomas, and Barrett esophagus.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.